burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * [Yandex](https://yandex.ru/) company that, around 2014, invited [Dr. Scott Meyers](https://www.aristeia.com/) to [Yandex HQ](https://yandex.ru/) in Moscow.
 He gave a pretty sophisticated three days overview of several features of C++11 and some parts of C++14 for Yandex employees.

-* Thanks for [NVIDIA](http://nvida.com/) and [HUAWEI](https://www.huawei.com/en/) - the places where I have used those languages a lot while creating complex software systems for that companies.
+* Thanks for [NVIDIA](http://nvida.com/) and [HUAWEI](https://www.huawei.com/en/), the places where I have used those languages a lot while creating complex software systems.

-* Thanks to all colleagues and friends from the past for helpful joint steps in figuring out subtle details of C/C++.

-* Thanks to Academic Universities for which I had affiliations in the past and now ([CV](https://burlachenkok.github.io/cv_kburlachenko.pdf)).

-* Between 2010 - 2020, I have created various short personal (mostly engineering) notes, some of which are available here [old home page](https://sites.google.com/site/burlachenkok/articles).
-That blog (with slight exaggeration) evolved into that document.
+* Thanks to all colleagues and friends from the past with whom I went through various steps of figuring out subtle details of C/C++.
+Between 2010 and 2020, I have created personal engineering drafts, some of which are available here [(old home page K.Burlachenko)](https://sites.google.com/site/burlachenkok/articles).
+All C/C++ information from it has been evolved into that document.

-Finally, the enormous thanks are to [Dr. B.Stroustroup](https://www.stroustrup.com/).
+Thanks to [Dr. B.Stroustroup](https://www.stroustrup.com/).
 He created a language that is used to create the most important software in that world.
-His language has an artificial force that makes people better in all aspects of science and engineering.
+Interestingly, this language has an artificial force that makes people better in all aspects of science and engineering.
 The quote that I have learned from [Tim Roughgarden](http://timroughgarden.org/) is the following:

 > Perhaps the most essential principle for the good algorithm designer is to refuse to be content - Aho, Hopcroft, Ulman, 1974

-The style of creating things in C++ forces you to be that person.

-Also, I hope that [Dr. B.Stroustroup](https://www.stroustrup.com/) controls the process of the invention of C++23 and correctly assesses the need for change in the language and standard library, i.e., add new features when they are needed by almost everybody.
+The mindset that C++ is shaping, I think, helps to look into details and elements of the parties and abstract more information when needed.
+The language that does not teach to look into details does not have such exciting properties.
+But that kind of mindset can not be obtained for free, so it's a part of why C++ is complicated.
+I believe such a mindset is one of many reasons that helped me join the Laboratory of [Prof. Peter Richtarik](https://richtarik.org/) and helping me in producing research.
+The Lab conducts world-level research in Math Optimization and Machine Learning.
+The Lab is a part of the [KAUST AI Initiative](https://cemse.kaust.edu.sa/ai) leaded by [Jürgen Schmidhuber](https://people.idsia.ch/~juergen/) and looking into subtle details of Algorithms is a part of our daily life.

 # References